Skip to main content

 When do you need pool rebalancing?

 If your cachelib use case always allocates objects of a single size, then rebalancing is almost always not required for you.
 Rebalancing of cache becomes important only when you store variable sized objects in cache and your workload's footprint of access across these objects can potentially change over time.
-Often when you cache objects of variable size, the distribution of find() and allocate() across object sizes would vary over time.
-This leads to poor fragmentation in the cache memory footprint.
+Often, when you cache objects of variable size, the distribution of find() and allocate() across object sizes would vary over time.
+This can leave slabs assigned to allocation classes that no longer match the current workload.
 For example, imagine you had a cache of 30 GB and store objects of size 100 bytes, 500 bytes, and 1,000 bytes, each occupying 10 GB when warmed up.
-When your application workload changes over time, the optimal sizes for these objects could vary as well requiring more memory for one vs. other.
-With pool rebalancing, this kind of workload change would usually result in metrics like eviction age and hit ratios being sub-optimal over time.
+When your application workload changes over time, the optimal sizes for these objects could vary as well, requiring more memory for one object size than another.
+Without pool rebalancing, this kind of workload change would usually result in metrics like eviction age and hit ratios being sub-optimal over time.

 Cachelib offers several rebalancing strategies to offset this behavior by asking the cache to restructure the underlying memory allocated among objects of different sizes.